Dong Fang Hong 2: Background

 Operating under the name Dong Fang Hong 2, the Shiyong Tongbu Tongxing Weixing (STTW, 實用定位通訊衛星, literally Operational Geostationary Communications Satellite) was the designation of a family of indigenous Chinese communications satellites developed under the Project 331 initiative of the late 1970s and early 1980s.
 Being able to provide both civilian and military long distance telephony, in addition to satellite television, the initiative was promoted by the senior Chinese leadership, most notably Deng Xiaoping and Zhou Enlai, as a means to improve the communications infrastructure of the country, especially in mountainous and hard to reach areas.
 Building on work that had been ongoing since the 1960s Mao gave his assent to the project in April 1975.
 The launch vehicle for the satellites was the Long March 3 with which it was developed in parallel and conjunction as part of Project 331.
-In order to achieve a geostationary orbit, in addition to the normal three stages of the Long March 3, the STTW required a small solid propellant kicker.
+In order to achieve a geostationary orbit, in addition to the normal three stages of the Long March 3, the STTW required a small solid propellant apogee kick motor.

 As part of the development program two proof of technology demonstrators were launched (Shiyan Tongbu Tongxing Weixing, "Test Geostationary Communications Satellite").
 The first of these launches in January 1984 was a failure when the second burn of the hydrogen fuelled cryogenic third stage engine, intended to boost the satellite from low Earth orbit (LEO) into a geostationary transfer orbit (GTO), failed.
 However, despite being stranded in low Earth orbit, available telemetry indicated that the satellite itself was sound.
 The launch of the second test satellite was brought forward in April 1984, and this time both launch vehicle and satellite functioned as intended.
 Providing 200 telephone lines, and fifteen radio and television channels, the Shiyan Weixing demonstrated the utility of a communications satellite to link the developed coastal regions of Eastern China with the inhospitable and inaccessible regions of Western China.

 Functioning until 1988, when it was parked in a graveyard orbit, Shiyan Weixing paved the way for the operational Shiyong Weixings, which remained China's primary communications satellite until replaced by the Dong Fang Hong 3.